Ku Cheng-kang: Wartime service

 In 1937, with the outbreak of the Second Sino-Japanese War, he was appointed Deputy Minister of the 5th National Government Military Commission.
 In June 1938, he served as interim secretary for the society of the Three Principles of the People Youth Corps and was also made the group's Central Executive Officer.
 In addition, he served as KMT Chairman and party boss for Zhejiang Province.

 In November 1939, Ku was appointed as the minister of social affairs and was placed in charge of all wartime social welfare projects.
 In 1940, the ministry was reorganized into the National Social Department where Ku continued to serve as Minister of National Government Social Affairs, a position he held until March 1949.

+As the only Minister of Social Affairs under the Executive Yuan of the Republic of China (distinct from the Kuomintang Party’s own Ministry of Social Affairs headed by Chen Lifu before him).
+Ku’s state-published biography asserts that Ku played a formative role in the origins of modern social welfare administration in the Republic of China.
+At the time, most legislation and regulatory frameworks concerning social affairs had yet to be created.
+While overseeing wartime relief and the resettlement of displaced populations, Ku simultaneously initiated studies on national social security policy and welfare institutions.
+The biography states that, through Ku’s efforts and personal appeals, a number of scholars and intellectuals participated in the drafting of early social policy proposals.